Research Statistics & Evidence Based Practice (Standalone 10 credit module)

 - AND satisfy any applicable University language competency requirements as detailed in the Cardiff University Senate Regulations (available via the Cardiff University website).

 N.B: All students applying for the course must be in relevant paid employment.

 With your application you must provide two references and copies of your academic and professional degree certificates.
 You are able to fax references and documents directly to me in the course team if you wish, rather than sending them via the Admissions team however the paper application form must be sent via the address on the application form (Postgraduate Admission – Cardiff University) as it must be allocated an application number upon receipt.
 The course fax number is +44(0)29 2074 3412.
 Alternatively you may email scanned images to this email address.
 If you have any further questions please get in touch.

 Applicants whose first language is not English must satisfy the Cardiff University General Entrance Requirements including the English Language requirements*.
 Please see our English language requirments webpages for further information:

 *Applicants who do not meet the qualification criteria listed under the English language requirements in the above link should contact the course team to discuss whether alternative evidence of English language competence may be sufficient (e.g. evidence of successful completion of a first or subsequent degree entirely in the medium of English, for a minimum of one year).

-Please note that students should have taken either the TOEFL or the IELTS no more than two years before the proposed date of entry to the University.
+Please note that students should have taken the IELTS no more than two years before the proposed date of entry to the University.
 For more information, please visit www.cardiff.ac.uk/elt

 Name: Mrs Sue Jenkins (Module Leader)